velvia/links/README.md

 * [LearnDS](http://learnds.com) - A set of IPython notebooks for learning data science

+## Distributed Systems

+* [Raft Visualization](http://thesecretlivesofdata.com/raft/) - great 5-min visualization of the distributed consensus protocol

+## Sublime Text

+I love Sublime and use it for everything, even Scala!
+Going to put my Sublime stuff in a [separate page](sublime.md).

 ## Other Random Stuff

 * [JQ](http://stedolan.github.io/jq/) - JSON processor for the shell.
 Super useful with RESTful servers.